Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 Use Google’s Page Speed Tool to see how fast your site loads and runs.

-Google’s Page Speed Tool
+Page Speed Index

 One contributing factor to site speed is fast hosting.
 Do your research before committing to a host.
 Here are some ranked hosts for online stores.